Everything you need to know before you book a visit to the famous Abanotubani sulfur baths in Tbilisi, Georgia.

 Looking back on the past few years, some of my most memorable travel experiences have happened when I was feeling vulnerable.
-Giving in and going with the flow doesn’t come naturally to a control freak like me; but those times when I did manage to let go – or I was forced to – are moments I often look back on with a smile.
+Giving in and going with the flow doesn’t come naturally to a Type A Traveller like me; but those times when I did manage to let go – or I was forced to – are moments I often look back on with a smile.

 What could possible be more vulnerable than getting naked in front of a stranger?

 I’m fascinated by the way nakedness is treated in different cultures.
 I don’t actively seek out opportunities to take my clothes off in public (control freak, remember), but any time the occasion presents itself, its always going to be a memorable experience – for better or for worse.

 A perfect example: In Morocco, we visited Les Bains du Marrakech for a black soap scrub.
 Being manhandled by a robust Moroccan woman was awkward as hell, but we loved it!
 (These experiences are always better when shared with someone you can giggle about it with later.)

 When we heard about the sulfur baths in Tbilisi, we didn’t hesitate in booking in for a thermal bath and massage – that’s despite the baths receiving very mixed reviews online.

 What unfolded was one of the most absurd, fun, embarrassing, hilarious travel experiences of all time.
 In terms of vulnerability, I think this tops them all.

 I’ve since been to baths in Istanbul, Budapest and Taiwan.
 Tbilisi is a bit different to them all.
 My account of our visit to Gulo’s Thermal Spa and sulfur bath FAQ should hopefully answer your questions about how it all works – and maybe even make your bath seem less awkward by comparison.

 In This Post

 - Our experience at Gulo’s Thermal Spa